Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

-The \tlst{-DENABLE_REPLAY_OVER_COMM} flag allows extraction of a model variant that permits message replay over the channel.
+The \tlst{-DENABLE_REPLAY_OVER_COMM} flag selects a model variant that permits message replay over the channel.
 In this model, a persistent fact \tlst{!ComChan__(dots)} is used instead of a linear fact \tlst{ComChan__(dots)}.
 We demonstrate how the adversary may exploit this to its advantage and compromise \tlst{vmpck} by utilizing the \tlst{ExeAttackReplayOverCommChan} executable lemma.